System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

    source venv/bin/activate
    pip install -r python-requirements.txt
    ```
-   (this installs specific versions of meson, ninja, numpy, pandas, tomli, and matplotlib)
+   This installs specific versions of the Python dependencies for compilation
+   (`meson`, `ninja`), and the benchmark data / figure generation (`numpy`,
+   `pandas`, `tomli`, and `matplotlib`) in the local virtual environment.
+When
+   launching a new shell, the virtual environment should again be activated.
 3. Compile the project in release mode
    ```
    meson setup release --buildtype=release -Dwerror=false
    meson compile -C release
    ```
+   meson will automatically download specific versions of the C++ dependencies:
+   `doctest` for the tests, `argparse` and `nlohmann-json` for command line
+   argument and JSON parsing in the benchmark runners.
+(Though we will not use
+   JSON here.)
-4. Optionally, the tests can be run with
+4. Run the tests with
    ```
    meson test -C release
    ```
    They should all pass.

-## Running the benchmarks
+We are now ready to run the benchmarks.

+## Step-by-step benchmark instructions

 The project contains various benchmark suites, with various configuration
 options.
-The interested reader may inspect the --help output of
+The interested reader may inspect the `--help` output of
-`release/rates`, `benchmarks/generate.py` and `benchmarks/figures.py`.
-For
+`release/rates`, `benchmarks/generate.py` and `benchmarks/figures.py`. **For
-proper results, parameters need to be chosen so that the benchmark table is
+results comparable to those in the article, parameters need to be chosen so
-around a third of the GPU memory.
-This allows for a large number of keys to be
+that the benchmark table is around a third of the GPU memory**.
+This allows for
-inserted during the benchmark, thus measuring performance under load.
+a large number of keys to be inserted during the benchmark, thus measuring
+performance under load.[^benchmarksize]

-The script `benchmarks/benchmarks.sh` can be used to perform the benchmarks and
+For convenience, the script `benchmarks/benchmarks.sh` can be used to perform
-generate the figures corresponding to the ones in the article manuscript.
+the benchmarks and generate the figures corresponding to the ones in the
+article manuscript, all at once.

-Continuing from the instructions of the previous section, the process can be run with
+The process can be run with

 ```
 ./benchmarks/benchmarks.sh SIZE
 ```

-where SIZE is one of: tiny, small, normal, large.
-The small benchmark is
+where `SIZE` is one of: `tiny`, `small`, `normal`, `large`.
+The small benchmark
-suitable for GPUs with around 12GB of memory, the normal benchmark for those
+is suitable for GPUs with around 12GB of memory, the normal benchmark for those
 with 24GB of memory, and the large one for those with 48GB of memory.
 After the
 script is finished, the `out` directory contains pdf files of figures
 corresponding to those in the manuscript.